jwright303/Operating-Systems-1/README.md

 ### Assignment 5 interprocess communication
 Assignment 5 is a server and client program where programs talk to each other through ports on the local machine.
-This program takes in a file through the encoding client, which then contact the encoding server and passes it a file to encode.
-This server then creates a newly encoded file.
-The decoded server then gives a port and file which then contacts the decoding server which decodes the given file and outputs the result to a new file<br/>
+It starts with the encoding server which is given a port to work with and should be run in the background.
+The enc client is then used to communicate with the enc server.
+The enc client should be given a plaintext file, a key file, and the port of the server it needs to communicate with.
+After the client communicates with the server and encrypts the plaintext, this will be printed out.
+Next the dec server must be set up in the same was as the enc server but with a different port.
+Finally, the dec client will be used in a similar way to the enc client where it is given a ciphertext file, a key file, and the port to talk with the dec server on.
+This project directory also includes a compile all script and a clean Ex script which will compile all the needed files, and remove all the executables respectively. <br/>
 <img width="547" alt="Screen Shot 2022-07-18 at 12 19 47 PM" src="https://user-images.githubusercontent.com/41707123/179600527-2d7fc721-33ed-4cd0-b552-726edc3148bf.png">